MU-Enigma/mec-enigma-hugo/content/about.md

 ## Sounds Interesting?

-First things first: sign up for our <a href>club mailing list</a>.
+First things first: send an email  up for our <a href>club mailing list</a>.
 We use it to announce club events, job opportunities, and other computer science-related happenings.

-Also, we have a Discord serverfor general CS-related questions and discussion.
+Also, we have a Discord server for general CS-related questions and discussion.
 If you want to reach out to alumni, ask curriculum related questions, or talk about rad hackathon projects, please join!
 Sign up <a href>here</a>.

 While you're here, be sure to check out our <a href>past projects</a> and other <a href>events/blog posts</a> we have coming up.